prototypefund/reproducible-website/_events/athens2015/improving_docs.md

    and how to resolve them.
 “If you use this tool, these are the things you need to think about”
    - **missing**
- * Contact opportunities/getting connected information on the website (mailling list and/or IRC channel)
+ * Contact opportunities/getting connected information on the website (mailing list and/or IRC channel)
    - *available*
  * Slidedeck for someone running a class with motivation/pitfalls/solutions